Case Studies

 Case Study 5: Area Manager in a Mid-Sized Recruitment Agency

-Steve Twinley has worked with a Divisional Manager (“Jane”) since June 2024, meeting with her on a weekly basis since she was introduced through a mutual contact.
+I have worked with a Divisional Recruitment Manager (“Jane”) since June 2024, meeting with her on a weekly basis since she was introduced through a mutual contact.

 Jane has had a successful recruitment career over the last 12+ years, working her way up steadily from Graduate Trainee to Team Leader in one recruitment business, before taking on a Sales Manager role in a slightly larger company, where she was then promoted to Area Manager in mid-2023.
 Jane is now responsible for business development functions across 3 recruitment offices in the Midlands and North West of England, with 5 direct reports and around 20 indirect reports.